Flomp/vimu/content/docs/editor/menu.md

 # Menu

-The menu is located at the top of the <nuxt-link to="/docs/editor/node-panel">Node Panel</nuxt-link>.
-Three submenus allow you quick access to all functions of the editor.
-At the center of the menu, you can see the name of the file you are currently working on.
+The menu is located at the top of the <nuxt-link to="/docs/editor/node-panel">Node Panel</nuxt-link> as the first item of the <nuxt-link to="/docs/editor/node-panel#node-palette">Node Palette</nuxt-link>.
+Three submenus allow for quick access to all functions of the editor.

 ## File menu